dsnezhkov/zombieant/README.md

      ... */
 ```

-Remember `cgo` shim?
+Remember `cgo` shared library we have created out of Golang code?
 We can invoke *any* module with the chained preloader:

 Example:
 ```sh